So, you want to become an expat?

 If you’re the least worried about job prospects (and in these times, you should be), then be aware that international experience of any sort can make you more favorable than your peers without it.
 Employers want graduates who are well-rounded as well as qualified.

-Lastly, I should mention how much more partying experience you’ll learn from your international schoolmates to bring back home.
+Think of the partying experience you’ll learn from your international schoolmates to bring back home. heehee.

 In the Government: